amrhassan/nakacli/README.md

 ```

 ## Other Platforms ##
-`nakacli` compiles into a single binary with no runtime dependencies, so find the latest release in [releases](https://github.com/amrhassan/nakacli/releases) and run it however you run binaries on your operating system.
+`nakacli` compiles into a single binary with no extra runtime dependencies, so find the latest release in [releases](https://github.com/amrhassan/nakacli/releases) and run it however you run binaries on your operating system.

 # Features #
 - [x] Metrics querying